rstacruz/bootstrap-practices/README.md

   @import "bootstrap/responsive-utilities";
   ```

-* Don't use glyphicons.
+* Don't use Glyphicons.
 They're too bland of a default, so chances are you designer wouldn't wanna use them anyway.
 If they do, fire them.

   ```scss
   // @import "bootstrap/glyphicons";